PoIygon/PoIygon.github.io-old/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: bug report
+name: Bug report
 about: Help Polygon catch bugs!
-title: "Bug: "
+title: 'Bug: '
-labels: "Bug"
+labels: bug
+assignees: ''

 ---

 **Describe the bug**

 <!-- A clear and concise description of what the bug is.
 Please use screenshots if applicable. -->